 1.5 kg/3 lbs of sugar

 Small bucket/fermentation bin

-Place all of the ingredients in a sterilized small bucket.
+Place all of the ingredients in a sterilised small bucket.
 Pour over the boiling water and stir until you can no longer feel the crunch of undissolved sugar at the bottom of your bucket.
 Some scum may arise and this should be skimmed off.
 Cover with a tea towel or pillow case.
-Stir now and again over the next 12 hours and then strain through a piece of muslin/cheese cloth into sterile bottles and refrigerate.
+Stir now and again over the next 12 hours and then strain through a piece of muslin/cheesecloth into sterile bottles and refrigerate.
 It is ready to drink immediately and should be diluted to taste.
 It makes an excellent mixed and goes well with gin.